 Scheduling an Appointment

 Dr. Heumann’s pre-law advising hours are by appointment only in Milledoler Hall Fellows Room on the 2nd floor (located on College Avenue Campus).
-Appointments are available during the fall and spring semesters on Thursdays from 9:00am to 1:00pm.

 If you are interested in scheduling an appointment to meet with the pre-law advisor, first check the appointment calendar.
 If you see an available time slot that you would like, click the button to request an appointment for that time.
 You can access the appointment calendar here.